 Professor Dolinski is interested in designing and building novel detectors for the next generation of neutrino experiments.
 Neutrinos, while difficult to study in the laboratory, may be the key to understanding what lies beyond the Standard Model of Particle Physics.

 EXO-200 and nEXO are experiments searching for neutrinoless double beta decay of xenon-136.
 Neutrinoless double beta decay experiments probe physics beyond the Standard Model by accessing extremely high energy scales via this rare nuclear decay.
-The observation of neutrinoless double beta decay would prove that neutrinos are equivalent to their own anti-particles.
+The observation of neutrinoless double beta decay would prove that neutrinos are a new kind of fundamental particle called a Majorana fermion.

-The PROSPECT experiment will search for neutrino oscillations to invisible "sterile" neutrinos by staging detectors close to the core of the HFIR nuclear reactor at Oak Ridge National Laboratory.
+The PROSPECT experiment searches for neutrino oscillations to invisible "sterile" neutrinos at the High Flux Isotope Reactor at Oak Ridge National Laboratory.
 Sterile neutrinos could help to explain anomalous results from previous neutrino experiments.